 Solution R1.10: Programs 1 to 3 below each have a different compile-time error (an error that violates the rules of C++).
 Program 4 has a run-time error (an error that will allow the program to execute, but which fails to provide the correct results).

-Program 1 (compile-time error – no end quote on string):
+Program 1 (compile-time error – no end quote on string, in line 6):

-#include <iostream>
+1 #include <iostream>